Vempaz/ImageGallery/README.md

 * [Status](#status)

 ## General info
-A image gallery that lets you create an album, upload a image to any of the existing albums, delete a image from albums or the albums altogether.
+An image gallery that lets you to create an album, upload an image to any of the existing albums, delete an image from albums or the albums altogether.

 ## Technologies
 Project is created with: